EpicGreen/phonehome/README.md

 For issues and questions:
 1. Check the troubleshooting section
-2. Review service logs: `sudo journalctl -u phonehome_server`
+2. Review service logs: `sudo journalctl -u phonehome`
 3. Run the test suite: `cargo test`
 4. Search existing issues on GitHub
 5. Create a new issue with detailed information